CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * Only members of the same CSC project can access the virtual desktop.
 One CSC project can create up to three desktops.

-* Four pre-built computing options (Linux OS) are available (for simple statistical analysis and machine learning).
+* Three pre-built computing options (Linux OS) are available (for simple statistical analysis and machine learning).
 Supports analysis of any data type: text files, images, audio files, video, and genetic data.
 Further customisation is possible by writing to servicedesk@csc.fi (subject: Sensitive data);

 * The secure analysis environment is isolated from the internet: the only way to import and export data is via the SD Connect service.